whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 The types and amount of allergen produced can vary significantly between individual cats.

-Also people may react more severely to one particular cat over another.
+Also, people may react more severely to one particular cat over another.

 But here's the interesting thing: